ros2/design/articles/external_qos_file.md

 ### Nodes

-In an acceptable `QoS` file format, it should be to distinguish `QoS` settings targeted to different nodes.
+QoS settings apply to entities that are associated with ROS nodes.
-Thus, a top level tag to identify the node should be available.
+Thus, a top level tag to identify the node should be available in the file format.
-Example alternatives:
+Here are a couple of examples:

 ```xml
 <qos_profiles>